yangshun/tech-interview-handbook/algorithms/array.md

 #### Hard
 - Given a set of rectangles represented by a height and an interval along the y-axis, determine the size of its union. ([Solution](https://www.geeksforgeeks.org/divide-and-conquer-set-7-the-skyline-problem/))
 - Given an array, find the longest arithmetic progression. ([Solution](https://www.geeksforgeeks.org/longest-arithmetic-progression-dp-35/))
+- Given an unsorted array of integers, find the length of the longest consecutive elements sequence.
+  - E.g. `[100, 4, 200, 1, 3, 2] => 4`.
+Explanation: The longest consecutive elements sequence is `[1, 2, 3, 4]`.
+Therefore its length is 4.
+Note: Your algorithm should run in O(n) complexity. ([Solution](https://www.geeksforgeeks.org/longest-consecutive-subsequence/))

 #### Medium
 - Given a list of item prices, find all possible combinations of items that sum a particular value `K`. ([Solution](https://www.geeksforgeeks.org/combinational-sum/))